 25 May 2023

-The Enneagram is a very comprehensive personality typing system that takes into account many different factors, such as instinctual variants, for example, in defining a personality type.
+The Enneagram is a very comprehensive personality typing system that takes into account many different factors, such as instinctual variants and Enneagram wings, for example, in defining a personality type.

 Maybe you have determined your Enneagram core type and your wing but you still feel like there’s more to you than what you have learned so far.
 You are actually very right, and it is time to dive even deeper and discover which of your core survival instincts played the most important role in shaping you as a person.